yorhaha/yorhaha/README.md

 ### Education

-- Master of Artificial Intelligence, 2022-2025
+- Master of Artificial Intelligence

   Institute of Automation, Chinese Academy of Sciences, Beijing, China

-- Bachelor of Software Engineering, 2017-2022
+- Bachelor of Software Engineering

   School of Software, Tsinghua University, Beijing, China